 These cinnamon bundles are a great way of spreading that cinnamon scent around your home, without it being too overpowering or having candles out if you’ve got excitable kids running around.

 This little cork reindeer would be an absolute pleasure of an addition to your Christmas tree and requires very few materials.

 You’re bound to have a few corks lying around at this time of year, so why not put them to good use.
 True, you might need to hunt for them in the garden if you went for the dramatic out-the-window champagne pop as my dad does.

 31. Wire Stars

 This DIY might require a little more craftsmanship, but it is totally worth it for these wire star ornaments.

-My favorite colors are the copper and gold stars, but you could use whichever you wish, and even combinations of more than one.
+My favorite colors are copper and gold stars.
+However, you could use whichever you wish, and even combinations of more than one.

 32. Tea Light Snowmen

 As soon as I saw this tea light snowmen DIY, I knew that it would for sure be making its way directly onto my Christmas tree this year.